shashikumar04433/DevOps-/Installation_of_Minikube_and_Kubectl_on_Ubuntu.md

-## Installation of Minikube and Kubectl on Ubuntu:
+##S Steps for Installation of Minikube and Kubectl on Ubuntu: